 Research Integrity, Second Edition provides a comprehensive overview of how researchers in the UK can meet their responsibilities, setting out the key principles and practices of good research conduct, and guiding learners through the lifecycle of a research project.

-To access the courses listed below you will need to register for an account at https://courses.epigeum.com/using your shu.ac.uk email address and enter the relevant token 1b54d4f6.
+To access the courses listed below you will need to register for an account at https://courses.epigeum.com/using your shu.ac.uk email address.
+The university has a limited number of user licences for the Research Integrity course.
+To access the token information for this course please email email@example.com, please include your Student or Staff ID number within your email.
 You do not need to pay for these courses.
 Please see here for details on how to do this.
 The hyperlinks below will work once you are logged in (they work best in Chrome, Firefox or Edge).

 This course will take around 250 minutes to complete.